-• Possibilities to visit the troops (Events, Open Door Days)
+Possibilities to visit the troops (Events, Open Door Days)

 Having personal information and experience on the HDF unit(s) in town for local population is an important part of the MoD/HDF PA strategy.
-Therefore the HDF supports the "Open Door Days" policy.
+Units regularly organise events of public interest (e.g. military music festival, sports programs and traditionalists).